Rhonda Stewart

 Charlotte

-Rhonda Stewart ’98 joined the faculty at Johnson & Wales University Charlotte in 2008.
-After graduating from Wofford College with a bachelor’s degree in both Biology and French, Rhonda worked on a private yacht, then in the film industry as a caterer and food stylist.
-Realizing that food and the hospitality industry would dominate her career, she earned an associate's degree in Baking & Pastry from Johnson & Wales in Charleston, SC.
-With this knowledge, Rhonda worked in gourmet food sales, catering and as a pastry chef and cake designer in a high production European style bakery.
-Rhonda also completed her Master’s of Communications at Queens University of Charlotte, in Charlotte, NC, which has enabled her to also teach Communication Skills in the JWU College of Arts & Sciences.
-Rhonda is a Certified Executive Pastry Chef by the American Culinary Federation and a Certified Hospitality Educator by the American Hotel & Lodging Association.
+Realizing that food and the hospitality industry would dominate her career, she earned an associate degree in baking & pastry from Johnson & Wales in Charleston, SC.
+With this knowledge, Stewart worked in gourmet food sales, catering and as a pastry chef and cake designer in a high production European style bakery.
+She also completed her Master of Communications at Queens University of Charlotte, in Charlotte, NC, which has enabled her to also teach communication skills in the JWU College of Arts & Sciences.

 Education